ofpires/pgQueue/README.md

 ]
 ```

----

-## Instrumentation & Monitoring

-This application is instrumented with [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator).
-The instrumentator automatically collects and exposes various metrics about HTTP requests and system performance.
-These metrics are available at the `/metrics` endpoint.

-**Key Metrics Collected:**
-- `http_requests_total`: Total number of HTTP requests received.
-- `http_request_duration_seconds`: Histogram for the duration of HTTP requests.
-- Additional process and Python-related metrics (e.g., garbage collection, memory usage).

-These metrics can be scraped by Prometheus and visualized in Grafana for monitoring and performance analysis.

----

 ## Load Testing with k6

 A load test script (`load-test.js`) is provided in the `performance` folder to simulate load on the following API endpoints: